Hegra: Nabataean era

 The Nabataeans also developed oasis agriculture—digging wells and rainwater tanks in the rock and carving places of worship in the sandstone outcroppings.
 Similar structures were featured in other Nabataean settlements, ranging from southern Syria (region) to the north, going south to the Negev, and down to the immediate area of the Hejaz.
 The most prominent and the largest of these is Petra.
+The well and irrigation system allowed for the cultivation of date palms, wheat, barley, olives, pomegranates, figs, lentils, peas, and alfalfa, and possibly also cotton.

 At the crossroad of commerce, the Nabataean kingdom flourished, holding a monopoly for the trade of incense, myrrh and spices.
 Situated on the overland caravan route and connected to the Red Sea port of Egra Kome, Hegra, as it was known among the Nabataeans, reached its peak as the major staging post on the main north–south trade route.

 Roman era

-In 106 AD, the Nabataean kingdom was annexed by the contemporary Roman Empire.
-The Hejaz, which encompasses Hegra, became part of the Roman province of Arabia.
+In 106 AD, the Nabataean kingdom was annexed by the contemporary Roman Empire during the reign of the emperor Trajan.
+Hegra, which is part of the Hejaz, became part of the Roman province of Arabia.

 The Hedjaz region was integrated into the Roman province of Arabia in 106 AD.
 A monumental Roman epigraph of 175–177 AD was recently discovered at al-Hijr (then called "Hijr" and now Mada'in Salih).